yugabyte/yugabyte-db/docs/content/preview/admin/ysqlsh.md

 {{< note title="Cloud shell" >}}

-For security reasons, the Yugabyte Cloud cloud shell only has access to a subset of meta-commands.
+For security reasons, the YugabyteDB Managed cloud shell only has access to a subset of meta-commands.
 With the exception of read-only access to the `/share` directory to load the sample datasets, commands that access the filesystem don't work in cloud shell.

 {{< /note >}}